pretorh/lfs-notes/steps/6-install.md

 - automake
     - the tests takes very long compared to the build (2x the time to build `GCC`)
     - run tests with -j4 option to speed it up (even on single core systems)
+- xz
+- kmod
+    - no tests in `chroot`
 - coreutils
     - `stty-pairs` test is known to fail
     - `cat gnulib-tests/test-suite.log | grep FAIL`